Olive Borden: Personal life

 Borden had several relationships with men, in and out of the motion picture industry.
 For the majority of her life, she lived with her mother, Sibbie, who was known as a "stage mother", helping Borden with most decisions and spending of money until Borden's death.
 From 1926 to 1930, Borden was romantically involved with actor George O'Brien and the press reported they were engaged.
-She also dated director Marshall Neilan, producer Paul Bern, and had a long affair with Arthur Benline, a Lieutenant Commander in the Navy Construction Battalion.
+She also dated director Marshall Neilan and producer Paul Bern.

 Borden was married twice.
 Her first marriage was to stockbroker Theodore Spector, whom she married on March 28, 1931, in Harrison, New York.
 The marriage was rocky from the start, and the couple separated in early 1932 after news of scandal broke that she was involved in a love triangle.
 Spector had not divorced his first wife, Pearl, whom he married in 1919, and he was arrested for bigamy after his first wife came forward and claimed they were still married.
 In November 1932, Borden petitioned the court for an annulment, which was granted on November 22.
-Spector was ultimately cleared of bigamy, but Borden had the marriage annulled, moved on from the entire incident.
+Spector was ultimately cleared of bigamy, but Borden had the marriage annulled and moved on from the entire incident.
 She married her second husband, 26-year-old railroad technician, John Moeller, in November 1934 under the pseudonym Mary Borden.
-That marriage ended in divorce seven years later.

 Death

-Borden died on October 1, 1947, from complications of pneumonia at the age of 41.
+Borden died on October 1, 1947, from complications of pneumonia at the age of 40.
 The only possession she had when she died was a signed photo of herself.
 Borden's funeral was held on October 3 at the Sunshine Mission home for women, where she had worked and lived since 1945.
 The mission's founder, Essie Binkley West, officiated at the service.
 Borden was buried at Forest Lawn Memorial Park in Glendale, California.
 Her mother was interred in the grave next to her when she died of a heart attack in 1959.

 For her contributions to the film industry, Borden has a motion pictures star on the Hollywood Walk of Fame at 6801 Hollywood Boulevard.
 She was one of the first eight stars chosen to receive a star in 1958.